City-of-Helsinki/events-helsinki-monorepo/apps/sports-helsinki/README.md

 The adapter should:

 1. Pick the relevant URL search params; Exclude the ones that are not supported and pick the ones that could be used as they are or be transformed to a right form, so that they could be used as filters.
 2. Clean the URL (as much as possible).
+The combined search has multiple search types and some parameters should persist even then when the search tab is not active.

 The output (type `CombinedSearchAdapterOutput`) of the adapter is either `VenueSearchParams` or `EventSearchParams`.